clowder/comprise/README.md

 # => [[1, 1, 2], [2, 1, 3], [2, 2, 4], [3, 1, 4], [3, 2, 5], [3, 3, 6]]
 ```

-*Important note: In Ruby 2.0.x Comprise makes use of Lazy emuerators.*
+*Important note: In Ruby 2.0.x Comprise makes use of Lazy enumerators.*

 ## Contributing